vivekd16/agentic/README.md

 (like the contents of a file), then it could put the file to a memory block and return a reference to that block in its call response to agent A.

+# Running

+Not sure if PYTHONPATH needs to be set, or local install needs to happen...

+### Examples

+    python examples/basic_agent.py

+Run in streamlit:

+    streamlit run src/agentic/ui/chat.py